-Peace Festival in Germany
+Peace Festival in Augsburg in Germany

 The Augsburg Peace Festival in Germany is celebrated on August 8 each year.
 It commemorates the Protestants' loss of religious freedom in the city of Augsburg in 1629.
 It also celebrates the implementation of the Peace of Westphalia.
 This restored Protestants' religious freedom.
 Is a public holiday in Augsburg in the German state of Bavaria.